Alexlloydwhite/aws-react-todo-list/README.md

 ## Description

-_Duration: duration here_
+_Duration: 72 hours_

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed aliquam at massa in faucibus.
-Etiam volutpat, risus non mollis convallis, velit nisi pulvinar mi, eu faucibus orci nisi eget nibh.
-Integer a velit pretium, volutpat arcu eleifend, fringilla elit.
-Cras erat sapien, convallis venenatis tellus vitae, feugiat dictum felis.

-Suspendisse euismod volutpat aliquet.
-Maecenas vulputate mauris in pellentesque facilisis.
-Phasellus varius malesuada semper.
-Cras sollicitudin diam mollis maximus aliquam.
+The front end of this application was built with TypeScript, React (functional components with hooks), Redux, HTML5, and CSS3.
+While the serverless back end was built with AWS Lambda, AWS S3, AWS DynamoDB, AWS CloudWatch, and Node.

+My goals for this project: - Solidify understanding of TypeScript - Build a Serverless backend with AWS - Practice vanilla CSS

+To complete these goals I used TypeScript documentation, AWS Documentation, and a YouTube tutorial on how to start a Serverless backend with AWS.

+The biggest challenge that I faced was configuring Redux with TypeScript!
+This was overcome by using Google, StackOverflow, and Redux documentation.

+I had a lot of fun making this application and I hope you enjoy it!

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+To see the fully functional site, please visit: [DEPLOYED VERSION OF APP, HOSTED ON AWS AMPLIFY](https://main.d2jlzfmw2fqzuz.amplifyapp.com/)

 ## Screen Shot

 Include one or two screen shots of your project here (optional).
 Remove if unused.

-## Usage
-How does someone use this application?
-Tell a user story here.

-1. xxx
-2. xxx
-3. xxx
-4. xxx
-5. xxx
-6. xxx

 ## Built With

 - React (functional components with hooks)
 - TypeScript
 - AWS
   - Lambda
   - DynamoDB
   - S3
   - CloudWatch
 - Redux
   - Saga
   - Thunk
 - HTML5
 - CSS3
 - See package.json for full list of dependencies!

 ## Support

 If you have suggestions or issues, please email me at [alexlloydwhite@gmail.com](www.google.com)

 ## Thank You

 CEO, entrepreneur.
 Born in 1964.
 Jeffrey.
 Jeffrey Bezos.